 - Docking operations: number of docking maneuvers required in the scenario.
 Increased number of docking maneuvers involves the rise in risk of collision with the station; - Berthing operations: number of relocations through berthing maneuvers.
-Decreased risk of collision with the station and reduction in fuel consumption; - Proximity maneuvers: number of relocations without robotic arm.
-Increased risk of collision with the station and rise in fuel consumption; - Refueling Operations: Direct refueling interface, increased system reliability and reduction in mission complexity.
-Refueling through refueling arm, inadequate knowledge about this kind of technology and absence of past applications.
-Refueling through Cargo Module, greater knowledge about this kind of technology and presence of past similar applications; - Waiting during cargo handling: time of inactivity docked to LOP-G. Increased inactivity time involves the rise in mission duration; - New Cargo Module: Cargo Module changing.
-Increased number of available Cargo Modules involves the reduction in mission duration; - Transfers: number of transfer in a single and-to-end mission.
-Increased number of transfers involves the rise in mission duration, in risk of collision with the station and in propellant consumption;
+Decreased risk of collision with the station and reduction in fuel consumption;

+- Proximity maneuvers: number of relocations without robotic arm.
+Increased risk of collision with the station and rise in fuel consumption; - Use of refueling arm: refueling through refueling arm.
+Inadequate knowledge about this kind of technology and absence of past applications; - Refueling through Cargo Module: refueling through Cargo Module.
+Greater knowledge about this kind of technology and presence of past similar applications.

 The Figures of merits presented above, since they all strongly influence the scenario, have all the same weight equal to 1.
 Each of these FOMs may be present or not present in the scenario, therefore, we have chosen to attribute score 1 in the event that the FOM is present and score 0 if it is absent.
-The exceptions are represented by Docking operations, which is evaluated with a numbering directly proportional to the count of docking maneuvers present in a single end-to-end mission and normalized to 1 (maximum number of docking operations is 4 in scenarios 2a and 2b, all the others scenarios present only 3 docking maneuvers, so the final value for each scenario is obtained by dividing the number of docking maneuvers by 4), by Refueling operations, which is evaluated directly proportional to the king of refueling maneuvers present in a single end-to-end mission and normalized to 1 (maximum value is 1 in scenario 2a because it present direct refueling operations, 0.5 for scenarios that present refueling through Cargo Module and -0.5 for scenarios that present the use of refueling arm) and by Transfers, which is evaluated with a numbering directly proportional to the count of transfers present in a single end-to-end mission and normalized to 1 (maximum number of transfers is 4 in scenarios 2a, all the others scenarios present only 3 transfers, so the final value for each scenario is obtained by dividing the number of transfers by 4).
+The only exception is represented by Docking operations, which is evaluated with a numbering directly proportional to the count of docking maneuvers present in a single end-to-end mission and normalized to 1 (maximum number of docking operations is 4 in scenario 1b, all the others scenarios present only 2 docking maneuvers, so the final value for each scenario is obtained by dividing the number of docking maneuvers by 4).

-Berthing operations and New Cargo Module are Figures of merit whose presence is positively evaluated as they increase the reliability degree of the mission.
-On the other hand, Proximity maneuvers, Waiting during cargo handling, Transfers and Docking operations are Figures of merit whose presence is negatively evaluated as they decrease the mission reliability degree.
+Berthing operations and Refueling through Cargo Module are Figures of merit whose presence is positively evaluated as they increase the reliability degree of the mission.
+On the other hand, Proximity maneuvers, Use of refueling arm and Docking operations are Figures of merit whose presence is negatively evaluated as they decrease the reliability degree of the mission.